Table of Contents

 - DHM – The shortened abbreviated name for dihydromyricetin

 - Holvenia Dulcis – Another name for the Oriental raisin tree that dihydromyricetin is extracted from.

-Originally a Chinese herbal tea, dihydromyricetin has been taken for centuries as a hangover remedy and headache healer in rural villages.
+Originally a Chinese herbal tea, dihydromyricetin has been taken for centuries as a hangover cure and headache healer in rural villages.

-The original studies were performed whilst trying to develop a potential solution to Alcohol Use Disorder (AUD), commonly called alcoholism, where the symptoms involve repeated alcohol use leading to tolerance, alcohol withdrawal syndrome (AWS), physical and psychological dependence, and the loss of ability to control excessive drinking.
+The original studies were performed whilst trying to develop a potential solution to Alcohol Use Disorder (AUD), commonly called alcoholism, where the symptoms involve repeated alcohol use leading to tolerance and alcohol withdrawal syndrome.

 Liang and her research team first tested whether Dihydromyricetin blocks the clumsiness and loss of coordination caused by drinking too much.